 State contributions to the Retirement Systems are made following appropriation by the General Assembly.
 The Board of each Retirement System is required, on or before November 1 of each year, to submit a proposed certification to the State Actuary of the amount necessary to pay the Required Annual Statutory Contribution (as defined below) for inclusion in the Governor's budget for the following fiscal year.
 On or before November 1 of each year, the Retirement Systems are required to prepare preliminary actuarial valuation reports.
-By January 1 of each year, the State Actuary is required to issue a report on such preliminary actuarial valuation reports, providing a review of the actuarial assumptions used in the proposed certification by the Retirement Systems and recommending any changes for consideration.
+By January 1 of each year, the State Actuary is required to issue a report on such preliminary actuarial valuation reports, providing a review of the actuarial assumptions used in the proposed certification by the Retirement Systems and recommend any changes for consideration.
 See "-RECENT

 REPORTS REGARDING THE RETIREMENT SYSTEMS-State Actuary's Fiscal Year 2019 Report."
 The Board of each Retirement System must consider all recommendations of the State Actuary prior to providing a final certification to the State of the Required Annual Statutory Contribution on or before January 15 of each year.
 This Official Statement reflects the most current, final reports of the Retirement Systems and Auditor General.
 Final comprehensive annual financial reports ("CAFRs") and final Actuarial Valuations (as defined herein) for Fiscal Year 2019 ("Fiscal Year 2019") may be found at each Retirement System's website.
-The CAFRs and Actuarial Valuations for the Retirement Systems for the Fiscal Year ended June 30, 2020, have not been released as of the date hereof.
-The CAFRs and Actuarial Valuations are expected to be available in early 2021.
 See APPENDIX F-WEBSITE INDEX.